 Among Virginia's peers, Maryland had the lowest poverty rate in 2012 at 10.3 percent, while North Carolina and Tennessee both had considerably higher rates -- 18.0 and 17.9 percent, respectively.
 New Hampshire ranked top in the nation with a poverty rate of 10.0 percent.
 The national average held steady at 15.9 percent in 2012.

-In 2011 the Southside region had the highest percentage (20.5%) of individuals living below the poverty level of any region in the state, followed by the Southwest (19.4%) and Eastern (15.7%) regions.
-At the other end of the scale, the Northern region (6.8%) had the lowest percentage of individuals living below the poverty level, followed by the Hampton Roads (12.4%) and Central (12.5%) regions.
+In 2012 poverty rates again rose for every region except the Northern, Central, and Southside regions -- yet Southside still had the highest percentage (20.3%) of individuals living below the poverty level of any region in the state, followed by the Southwest (20.0%) region.
+With poverty levels of 16 percent each, the Eastern and West Central regions didn't fare much better.
+At the other end of the scale, the Northern region (6.5%) had the lowest percentage of individuals living below the poverty level, followed by the Central (12.4%) and Hampton Roads (13.2%) regions.

 What Influences Poverty?